 How to install PostgreSQL (PSQL) in Ubuntu 18.04 – Advanced Open Source Database

 In this article, we are going to learn How to install PostgreSQL (PSQL) in Ubuntu 18.04 – Advanced Open Source Database management system.
 It’s also called ORDBMS i.e. Object-Relational Database Management System.
-The main developer of Postgresql (PSQL) is PostgreSQL Global Development Group.
-The program is used in C programming language and initially released its first version on 1996 under PostgreSQL License.
+The main developer of Postgresql (PSQL) is the PostgreSQL Global Development Group.
+The program is used in C programming language and initially released its first version in 1996 under PostgreSQL License.
 The purpose of this application is to securely store your data in a database and the database user can retrieve the archived data using the SQL Client application.
-This is a cross-platform application available for major operating systems like Linux, Unix, Microsoft Windows, Solaris, and MacOS.
-You can download PostgreSQL (PSQL) repository from Github Some limitations have been set by the developer team in PostGrace (Github) e.g. Your table size cannot be more than 32 TB, maximum field size and row size is 1 GB and 1.6 GB.
+This is a cross-platform application available for major operating systems like Linux, Unix, Microsoft Windows, Solaris, and macOS.
+You can download PostgreSQL (PSQL) repository from Github Some limitations have been set by the developer team in PostGrace (Github) e.g. Your table size cannot be more than 32 TB, maximum field size, and the row size is 1 GB and 1.6 GB.
 There is no limit to the database size.
 You can use the unlimited size of the database.

 Follow the below steps to install PostgreSQL (PSQL) in Ubuntu 18.04 – Advanced Open Source Database:

-Before starting the installation of PostgreSQL (PSQL) let’s update the packages & repositories of Ubuntu 18.04 using below command.
+Before starting the installation of PostgreSQL (PSQL) let’s update the packages & repositories of Ubuntu 18.04 using the below command.

 itsmarttricks@mangesh:~$ sudo apt-get update [sudo] password for itsmarttricks: Ign:1 cdrom://Ubuntu 18.04.1 LTS _Bionic Beaver_ - Release amd64 (20180725) bionic InRelease Err:2 cdrom://Ubuntu 18.04.1 LTS _Bionic Beaver_ - Release amd64 (20180725) bionic Release Please use apt-cdrom to make this CD-ROM recognized by APT. apt-get update cannot be used to add new CD-ROMs Ign:3 http://dl.google.com/linux/chrome/deb stable InRelease Err:4 http://ppa.launchpad.net/aseman/desktop-apps/ubuntu bionic InRelease